SNAP Benefits in Ohio: How to Apply and Qualify

 How to Apply for SNAP Benefits in Ohio

-For direct assistance, you can apply in person at your local County Department of Job & Family Services office.
-Staff can help you complete the form and answer any questions you may have.
+If you prefer face-to-face assistance, you can apply at your local county JFS office.
+Staff can help you with the form and answer any questions you may have during your visit.

-You can download the application from the Ohio JFS website.
-After filling it out, mail the completed form and copies of your documents to your county’s Department of Job & Family Services.
+For a paper-based option, download the application form from the Ohio JFS website.
+After filling it out, mail the completed document to your county's JFS office to begin the process.

 How to Contact EBT Customer Service in Ohio